 The “What’s Your Story” Filmmaking class is part of our Making Our Community News program.
 This particular class provides a unique opportunity for children between the ages of 11 and 18 to work with professional filmmakers to learn how to interview, film, and produce footage.
 This course will engage students in the power of film by providing them with hands-on experience in filmmaking, while also teaching them about the Asheville community.

-Starting September 21, 2017, the class will be held each week on Thursdays from 5:00pm to 6:30pm at the offices of The Joseph Initiative.
+The class is held each week on Thursdays from 5:00pm to 6:30pm at the offices of The Joseph Initiative.
 Parents and guardians may sign up their children for classes on a monthly basis for as many months as they choose, up to a year.
-The first two classes in September are FREE as a way to introduce your child to the program!
+The first two classes are FREE as a way to introduce your child to the program!

 What: Filmmaking Class (see Course Schedule below)

 When: Every week on Thursdays from 5:00pm to 6:30pm

 Where: 3400 Sweeten Creek Road, Suite C, Arden, NC